TngCar/MineCraftLike/readme.md

 - the game develop on Unity version 2021.1.3.21f1.
 Please install it.
-- open Scene SplashScene.unity  at  .\MineCraft\Assets\GameAsset\Scenes and play
+- open Scene SplashScene.unity  at  ./MineCraft/Assets/GameAsset/Scenes and play

 ingame: WASD to move  and Space key to jump